MonkWho/pfatt/README.md

 ## QEMU / KVM / Proxmox

 Proxmox uses a bridged networking model, and thus utilizes Linux's native bridge capability.
-Unfortunately due to the two types of traffic we are bridging (EAP/802.1X and VLAN0/802.1Q), I could never get the traffic to forward through the Linux bridge to the virtual interface of my pfSense VM.
-Instead, I had to utilize PCI passthrough for my `$RG_IF` and `$ONT_IF` NICs.

-I believe EAP/802.1X just requires setting the `group_fwd_mask`, but I'm not sure how to get the VLAN0/802.1Q traffic to bridge.
-If you know why, please open an issue!
+To use this netgraph method, you do a PCI passthrough for the `$RG_IF` and `$ONT_IF` NICs.
+The bypass procedure should then be the same.

-Alternatively, you can also do the EAP / VLAN0 magic at the Linux hypervisor layer.
-Apply the Linux method, then bridge the Linux vlan0 interface to your pfSense VM.
+You can also solve the EAP/802.1X and VLAN0/802.1Q problem by setting the `group_fwd_mask` and creating a vlan0 interface to bridge to your VM.
+See *Other Methods* below.

 ## ESXi

 I haven't tried to do this with ESXi.
 Feel free to submit a PR with notes on your experience.
+PCI passthrough is probably the best approach here though.

 # Other Methods